Part 6. Django-Specific Navigation

 Note that same type of navigation is available for the other frameworks: Pyramid, Flask etc.

 Use the example from the "first steps" guide Step 4.
-Creating and Running Your First Django Project.
+Create and Run your first Django project.

 Jumping from a view to a template